20 revenue models for a successful business

 A revenue model is a strategy for making money with your business.
 There are dozens of revenue models.
 You can set an hourly rate, use the freemium model, or personalise your products, for example.
 In this article, we list the 20 most common revenue models, so that you can determine which one suits your business idea best.

-Usually, you start thinking about your revenue model while writing your business plan.
+Usually, you start thinking about your revenue model while writing your business plan or complete the business model canvas.
 The model is your strategy for making money in a nutshell.
-You can choose one or more revenue models.
+You can choose one or several earning models.
+The most important thing is that the revenue model suits your business and your customers.

 20 most common revenue models